 Jacobs Institute Announces

-Women's Health Issues is the official publication of the Jacobs Institute of Women's Health, a nonprofit organization dedicated to advancing the knowledge, practice, and understanding of women's health.
+The Jacobs Institute of Women's Health is a nonprofit organization dedicated to advancing the knowledge, practice, and understanding of women's health.

 For Immediate Release